dog-broad/3_2-Needs/FSWD_Notes/Unit4_LAQ.md

 # Creating a Component with Angular CLI

+Components refer to the reusable code that can be reused in different parts of an application.
+They are used to organize and structure the code in an Angular application.
+Components are used to organize and structure the code in an Angular application.
+They are the building blocks of an Angular application and can be reused in different parts of the application.

 To generate a new component, use the following command:
 ```bash
 ng generate component component-name